 Laws governing benefits for LGBTQ+ workers vary from state to state, but as an employer, you may have the option to offer equitable benefits even if they are not mandated by laws in your area.
-Going above and beyond to offer truly inclusive benefits can show you’re committed to fostering a diverse workforce, and employers with more diverse workforces are 35 percent more likely to outperform their industry counterparts in revenue and earnings growth.3 A workplace that supports all employees isn’t just good for people, it’s good for business too.
+Going above and beyond to offer truly inclusive benefits can show you’re committed to fostering a diverse workforce, and employers with more diverse workforces are 39% more likely to financially outperform their industry counterparts.2 Likewise, employees who feel that their identity and perspectives are valued by leadership often experience higher rates of psychological safety — 76% of those who feel valued by leadership feel emotionally and mentally safe in their workplace.3 A workplace that supports all employees isn’t just good for people, it’s good for business too.

 Inclusive benefits

 Making sure your benefits package covers the needs of LGBTQ+ workers can show your commitment to cultivating a diverse workforce.
-Currently, 67 percent of organizations say their benefits policies and communications are inclusive of their LGBTQ+ employees while only 58 percent of LGBTQ+ workers agree.4 Making sure your employees, and the people they love, are supported by benefits like group life and health insurance, retirement plans, or paid leave can not only show how much you value your employees, but it can also promote better financial well-being for these workers, who tend to experience more financial stress than the average worker.
+In a survey of 500 LGBTQ+ employees across the US, the average respondent rated their employer’s LGBTQ+ inclusion efforts between a B and a C+.4 Additionally, 40% left jobs because their employer was not welcoming to LGBTQ+ employees.5 Providing benefits that support employees and their loved ones — such as group life and health insurance, retirement plans, and paid leave — can reinforce how much you value your workforce.
+It can also help improve financial wellness for these workers, who may tend to experience more financial stress than the average employee.

 How to make your workplace more LGBTQ+ inclusive